 "This album sounds magnificent."
 Sunday Times, UK (Last Harbour - 'Your Heart, It Carries The Sound')

-I offer a hybrid analog/digital approach to record production and love to use my tape machine when appropriate.
-As a multi-instrumentalist and university educated composer/arranger I bring musicality to my projects in a number of guises; as a composer or session musician; through arranging and recording all the way to the final pro mixing and mastering.
-I can slot in wherever I'm needed in a project, or I can act in a project management / benevolent producing role to guide the overall aesthetic and practical implementation of the project aims.
+I offer a hybrid analogue/digital approach to production, mixing and mastering, and I love to process through reel to reel tape when appropriate.
+As a multi-instrumentalist and university educated composer/arranger, I bring musicality to my projects in a number of guises, and that musical background guides the creative and technical aspects of all my work.
+I can slot in wherever I'm needed in a project, or I can act in a project management/benevolent producing role to guide the overall aesthetic and practical implementation of the project aims.

 Sam continues to deliver prompt, professional work.
 He cares about the artistic vision and is a pleasure to work with.